danielecook/DEC-Notes/bioinformatics/index-swaps.md

 ### Factors contributing to swapping

+The authors in this paper identified several factors that contribute to increased rates of swapping.

 - Presence of excess free primer or adapters
 - Increases as plex increases.
 Prob(self-swaps) decreases, and prob of swaps with other samples increases.
 - Library prep method influences swap rates with DNA shearing + adapter ligation + HiSeq - Highest rates